Bengalis: Sport and games

-Traditional Bengali sports consisted of various martial arts and various racing sports, though the British-introduced sports of cricket and football are now most popular amongst Bengalis.
+Traditional Bengali sports consisted of various martial arts and various racing sports, though the British-introduced sports of cricket and football are now most popular among Bengalis.

 Lathi khela (stick-fighting) was historically a method of duelling as a way to protect or take land and others' possessions.
 The Zamindars of Bengal would hire lathials (trained stick-fighters) as a form of security and a means to forcefully collect tax from tenants.
 Nationwide lathi khela competitions used to take place annually in Kushtia up until 1989, though its practice is now diminishing and being restricted to certain festivals and celebrations.
 Chamdi is a variant of lathi khela popular in North Bengal.
 Kushti (wrestling) is also another popular fighting sport and it has developed regional forms such as boli khela, which was introduced in 1889 by Zamindar Qadir Bakhsh of Chittagong.
 A merchant known as Abdul Jabbar Saodagar adapted the sport in 1907 with the intention of cultivating a sport that would prepare Bengalis in fighting against British colonials.
 In 1972, a popular contact team sport called Kabadi was made the national sport of Bangladesh.
 It is a regulated version of the rural Hadudu sport which had no fixed rules.
 The Amateur Kabaddi Federation of Bangladesh was formed in 1973.
-Butthan, a 20th-century Bengali martial arts invented by Grandmaster Mak Yuree, is now practiced in different parts of the world under the International Butthan Federation.
+Butthan, a 20th-century Bengali martial arts invented by Grandmaster Mak Yuree, is now practised in different parts of the world under the International Butthan Federation.

 The Nouka Baich is a Bengali boat racing competition which takes place during and after the rainy season when much of the land goes under water.
 The long canoes were referred to as khel nao (meaning playing boats) and the use of cymbals to accompany the singing was common.
 Different types of boats are used in different parts of Bengal.
 Horse racing was patronised most notably by the Dighapatia Rajas in Natore, and their Chalanbeel Horse Races have continued to take place annually for centuries.